STAY INSPIRED

 Unlike standard PET, PETG does not become brittle or warp easily, making it a popular choice for a wide range of 3D printing applications.
 It combines the ease of use similar to PLA filament with the strength and durability closer to ABS filament.
 PETG is also highly resistant to moisture and many chemicals, including acidic and alkaline substances, making it suitable for both indoor and outdoor environments.

 One of PETG's most notable characteristics is its translucency, which allows for the creation of objects with a glass-like appearance.
-Additionally, PETG is food-safe, although the food safety of a 3D-printed object also depends on other factors.
+Additionally, PETG is food-safe, although the food safety of a 3D printed object also depends on other factors.
 These factors include the printer's cleanliness, the use of food-safe dyes or additives, and the temperature at which the object is printed.
 It's important to note that while PETG is food-safe, it's always best to exercise caution and ensure all printing conditions are optimal for food safety.

 newegg IEMAI Glitter PETG Filaments